diondresschers/openshebang/README.md

 # openshebang
-This is an onoffical repo for the OpenSheBang app
+This is an unoffical repo for the OpenSheBang app